GluuFederation/docs-openbanking-prod/docs/source/configuration-instructions.md

 This section covers details about setting up the keys and certificates in both VM and Cloud-Native distribution.

 * For for Cloud-Native Distribution, see the document about [Enabling NGINX MTLS Ingress](https://gluu.org/docs/openbanking/install-cn/#enabling-mtls-in-ingress-nginx)
-* For the VM Distribution, see [wiki page](https://gluu.org/docs/openbanking/install-vm/#mtls-configuration)
+* For the VM Distribution, see [this page](https://gluu.org/docs/openbanking/install-vm/#mtls-configuration)

 Remember, MTLS is needed not only for the TPP's to call the authorization and token endpoints for OpenID Connect flows, but also by clients that are calling the configuration API.